albscui/flybits-coding-challenge/README.md

 docker-compose up
 ```

-Option2: If you don't wish to build the image locally, you can run:
+Option2: If you don't wish to build the image locally, you can pull a pre-built image from dockerhub.

 ```shell
 docker pull albscui/flybitscoffee